[ID] => 222

 How will I know how much food my drive collected?

-Leah will send your total pounds and dollars raised to you via email once your food drive is over.
+Our Events & Food Drives Coordinator will send your total pounds and dollars raised to you via email once your food drive is over.
 Food drive pounds are usually processed within 1-2 days of the end of your drive (can be longer during the holiday season).

 Can I get a receipt for my food or money donation?